Pharmacy Medicines Advice at the Royal Free London NHS Foundation Trust

 - safety of drugs in kidney and liver disease

 - tablet identification

-Medicines management at Barnet, Chase Farm and the Royal Free hospitals
+Medicines management at Barnet, Chase Farm and the Royal Free Hospitals

 The Royal Free London medicines management team undertakes the formal review of clinical evidence available for the use of a medicine.
 The team includes pharmacists, pharmacy technicians and assistant technical officers.

 We are a member of the North Central London Joint Formulary Committee which advises on appropriate, equitable, evidence-based and cost-effective medicines use.
 The committee consists of doctors, pharmacists, nurses and hospital patients from various provider trusts, the community and local clinical commissioning groups.
-If the medicine is sanctioned it will be added to each hospital pharmacy in our trust and the Royal Free’s list of approved medicines.
+If the medicine is sanctioned it will be added to each hospital pharmacy in our trust and Royal Free’s list of approved medicines.

 The medicines management team ensures the Royal Free London purchases the medicine at the best possible price and that the storage and distribution comply with current legislation.
 Medicines management at the Royal Free London involves monitoring, evaluating and generating usage reports of the medicine as part of the trust's medical services.